ggrkp/ggrkp/README.md

 I am, currently, fulfilling my military obligations until September '22, while I'm also expanding my knowledge and skills in my field of interest, through constant studying and practice in my spare time.

-I also conducted my Thesis, "Design and Development of an AutoML Tool for IoT Applications" in Python, using several libraries and tools.
-You can see my work in the Projects section.
+I also conducted my Thesis, "Design and Development of an AutoML Tool for IoT Applications (DALTON)" in Python, using several libraries and tools.

 * 🌍  I'm based in Greece
 * ✉️  You can contact me at [ggeorg.personal@gmail.com](mailto:ggeorg.personal@gmail.com)